 - Insomnia

 If these symptoms overwhelm you, you may suffer from a panic attack.
-During that attack, you may shake, sweat, and have a racing heart.
+You may shake, sweat, and have a racing heart during that attack.
 Also, you may feel disconnected from your body and surroundings.
 If your symptoms worsen, you need to go for a diagnosis.
 Your doctor will use a DSM-5 to see if your signs point to an anxiety disorder.
-If the diagnosis shows you have a travel disorder, they may recommend using medication such as the effective CBD capsules or subject you to therapy.
+If the diagnosis shows you have a travel disorder, they may recommend using medication such as effective CBD capsules or subject you to therapy.

 How to Overcome Travel Anxiety